manasthakur/learn-vim/modules/module3.md

 | Paste copied line 5 times	                    | `5p`	            |

 As there can be an infinitely large number of sentences formed with English alphabet, so can be using the Vim alphabet.
-Keep practicing by asking you the question "Can I do this in Vim?", and then trying the combination that comes to your mind and seeing the effect(s).
+Keep practicing by asking you the question "Can I do this in Vim?", and then trying the combination that comes to your mind and observing the effect(s).
 This will be a truly rewarding experience.

 ### Visual-mode
-Vim also offers a _visual_ mode to visually select regions of text, before applying a normal-mode command.
+Vim offers a _visual_ mode to visually select regions of text, before applying a normal-mode command.
 For example,

 * `vw` followed by `y` selects till next word and copies selection.